Substra/substra-documentation/docs/source/substrafl_doc/substrafl_overview.rst

 ^^^^
 There are three types of node:

-* TrainDataNode: one of the organizations the local training takes place on, with a set of data samples and an opener used for training.
+* TrainDataNode: one of the organizations the local training takes place on, with a set of data samples and an :ref:`concept_opener` (a script used to load the data from files into memory) used for training.
 * TestDataNode: one of the organizations the model evaluation takes place on, with a set of data samples and an opener used for testing.
 * AggregationNode: the organization on which the aggregation, if there is one, takes place.